top of page

 I'm pleased we ordered this less as I feel a little heavier than I weigh.
 I put that down to the meal the night prior.
 Still, I sip on my Rose of the Orient, reminding me of a certain sparkling pink cranberry drink and cast my eyes over the dessert menu.

-Warm Passion Fruit & Coconut Donuts
+Warm Passion Fruit & Coconut Donuts, Ivy Asia - St Pauls

 The WARM PASSION FRUIT & COCONUT DOUGHNUTS with YOGHURT DIPPING Sauce catches attention.
 Though not mine.